Chris Harris (wrestler): Late career (2008–present)

 In early September, Harris appeared at the Northern Wrestling Federation (NWF), challenging NWF Heavyweight Champion Ryan Stone.
 On March 28, 2009, Harris wrestled a match for Full Impact Pro (FIP), losing to Chris Hero.

 On the June 24, 2010 episode of Impact!, Harris made a one-night return to TNA, portraying a fake Sting character.
 On the May 12, 2011 episode of Impact!, Harris made his return to TNA as a member of the heel stable Immortal, when he was introduced by Matt Hardy as his partner in their TNA World Tag Team Championship match against Beer Money, Inc. (James Storm and Robert Roode).
 Harris made his in-ring return on May 6 at a house show, teaming with Matt Hardy against Beer Money, Inc. in a losing effort.
 On May 15 at Sacrifice, Harris and Hardy failed in their attempt to win the TNA World Tag Team Championship from Beer Money, when Storm pinned Harris.
 After the event, it was reported that TNA had chosen not to use Harris again.

 On the March 30, 2021 episode of Impact, Harris made his second return to TNA, now known as Impact Wrestling, appearing ringside for James Storm's 1000th match in the company and aiding him in defeating Eric Young.
 In June 2022 at Slammiversary, Harris and James Storm came to ringside following a bout between the Briscoes and the Good Brothers.

-In July 1, 2022 Harris had an AMW reunion in a match with James Storm teamed up with Good Brothers & Heath Slater at Against All Odds, where they defeated Honor No More.
+On July 1, 2022 Harris had an AMW reunion in a match with James Storm teamed up with Good Brothers & Heath Slater at Against All Odds, where they defeated Honor No More.

+On the September 21, 2023 episode of Impact, America’s Most Wanted (Harris & James Storm) and Team Canada (Eric Young & Scott D’Amore) defeated The Design (Deaner & Kon), Kenny King and Sheldon Jean.